dungba88/promise4j/README.md

 ## deadlocks with SyncDeferredObject

 There are cases where `SyncDeferredObject` can cause deadlock.
-Because it uses `synchronized` so the thread registering the callback (calls `promise.done(...)`) and the thread resolving the deferred (calls `deferred.resolved(...)`) will have to wait on the same lock.
+Because it uses `synchronized` so the thread registering the callback (calls `promise.done(...)`) and the thread resolving the deferred (calls `deferred.resolve(...)`) will have to wait on the same lock.
 If they again both wait for another lock, then deadlock might happen.
 So you should use it with cautions and make sure they don't wait on any other lock.
 This might not be obvious since it depends on the framework/platform you use.